josdem/hugo/content/techtalk/spring/spring_boot_cucumber.md

 }
 ```

-Then after install Cucumber Reports plugin in your Jenkins server, create a post build action with this configuration:
+Then after install Cucumber Reports plugin in your Jenkins server just create a post build action with this configuration:

 <img src="/img/techtalks/spring/cucumber_reports.png">